rgscherf/rulescript/README.md

 Then,

-`java -jar rulescript.jar input-spec input-document :pprint true`
+`java -jar rulescript.jar input-spec input-document`

+Without file extensions (.edn and .json respectively).
 Results should be printed to the console.

+You may also provide the optional boolean flag `pprint`, as in `pprint false`, to activate/deactivate pretty printing of results.
+Default is true.
+A `false` value returns results as a JSON-encoded string.

 ## Copyright